 Upon completion of this offering and the concurrent private placement, we will also enter into an Excess MSR acquisition and recapture agreement with Freedom Mortgage related to our Initial Excess MSRs.
+The purchase price for our Initial Excess MSRs takes into account our target yield for the investment, which has been risk adjusted for prepayment, recapture and delinquency assumptions.
 We also expect to enter into certain contracts that may contain a variety of indemnification obligations, principally with brokers, underwriters and counterparties to repurchase agreements.
 The maximum potential future payment amount we could be required to pay under these indemnification obligations may be unlimited.